Where to sleep in Bangkok

 Accommodations: Urban Hostel Bangkok, BRB Hostel Bangkok Silom, Pas Cher Hotel de Bangkok, Le Siam Hotel, Furama Silom Hotel, Narai Hotel, Pullman Bangkok Hotel G, Amara Bangkok Hotel, Bangkok Marriott Hotel The Surawongse.

-Siam area is the shopping centre of Bangkok, well known for its big fashionable malls, shopping centres, department stores, and trendy fashion boutiques.
-This area is a good option for those who prefer to stay in the modern part of the city.
+Siam area is Bangkok’s shopping centre, well known for its big fashionable malls, shopping centres, department stores, and trendy fashion boutiques.
+This area is a good option for those who prefer to stay in the city’s modern part.
 With its record stores, cinemas, bookstores, cafes, and bars, Siam square is the heart of this neighbourhood.

 Distance from/to the airports: BKK is about 28 km; DMK is about 29 km.

-BTS Skytrain/MRT Underground: Siam is well connected by several Skytrain stations making it easy to explore the rest of Bangkok from here.
+BTS Skytrain/MRT Underground: Siam is well connected by several Skytrain stations making it easy to explore Bangkok from here.
 BTS stations are National Stadium, Siam (interchange station between BTS Silom Line and BTS Sukhumvit Line), Ratchadamri, and at the edge with Silom area, there is Sala Daeng interchange station where you can catch the MRT Underground (MRT Silom station).
-In the centre of Siam, there are no MRT stations, but if you sleep at the south edge of the neighbourhood, there is the MRT Blue Line Sam Yan station.
+There are no MRT stations in the centre of Siam, but if you sleep at the south edge of the neighbourhood, there is the MRT Blue Line Sam Yan station.

 Accommodations: Siam Stadium Hostel, The Hat trick Hostel, Oyo 597 Chatel Hostel, House of Papa, Patumwan House, Ozone Hotel Samyan, Happy 3, Ibis Bangkok Siam, Kritthai Residence, Golden House, Holiday Inn Bangkok, Pathumwan Princess Hotel, LiT Bangkok Hotel.

-Chinatown is one of the oldest neighbourhoods in Bangkok, a lively and colourful part of the town full of people, restaurants, market stalls, shops and indeed, budget accommodations.
-The heart of Chinatown is Yaowarat Road and its alleys, especially from the evening when thousands of locals and tourists come here to eat in the many restaurants or to taste the excellent street food.
+Chinatown is one of the oldest neighbourhoods in Bangkok, a lively and colourful part of the town full of people, restaurants, market stalls, shops, and budget accommodations.
+Chinatown’s heart is Yaowarat Road and its alleys, especially from the evening when thousands of locals and tourists come here to eat in the many restaurants or to taste the excellent street food.

 Distance from/to the airports: BKK is about 35 km; DMK is about 27 km.